How to Change a Single Permalink?

 Auto-update example

-Editing the URLs makes no sense because any manual changes will be overwritten by the default address provided in the "Default custom permalink" row As a result, the "Custom permalink" field will be grayed out and set to "read-only" mode to minimize user misunderstanding.
+Editing the URLs makes no sense because any manual changes will be overwritten by the default address provided in the "Default custom permalink" row.
+As a result, the "Custom permalink" field will be grayed out and set to "read-only" mode to minimize user misunderstanding.

 An in-depth explanation of the "Auto-update permalinks" function may be found in a separate article.